fbonetti/elm-rails/README.md

 ## Compatibility

-This gem is tested against Ruby 2.2 and 2.3, and Rails versions 4.2.7 and 5.0.
+This gem is tested against Ruby versions 2.2, 2.3, 2.4, and 2.5; and Rails versions 4.2, 5.0, and 5.1.
 It _may_ work on other versions, and if you want to open a PR adding tests against those versions they would be welcome.

 ## Installation